هذه المقالة متاحة ايضاً باللغة العربية العربية

 I like to cut the beef short.
 Ask Jeeves is the premature edition of Ask.com as we know it today.

 Back then in 1996, it was launched by Garrett Gruener and David Warthen as the first character-driven search engine.
-Featured by a gentleman to help personalize it a little at the days, and give the impression that it can understand your daily phrasings, so you could ask any question you like using your everyday language.
+Featured by a gentleman to help personalize it a little during the day, and give the impression that it can understand your daily phrasings, so you could ask any question you like using your everyday language.
 It lasted for 9 years until 2005 when it was rebranded into ask.com.
 InterActiveCorp currently owns Ask.com.
 If you find yourself a fan of vintage tech, you can still check Askjeeves.net.

 Ask Jeeves, sadly, didn’t know he was going to compete with the number 1 worldwide search engine.
 So they soon gave up the competition, ended their attempt to raid search engineering all in all, and relied on a simple question-answer basis for a while.